srija-shenkeshi/interview-prep/README.md

 Methods which are defined inside the interface and tagged with default keyword are known as default methods.
 These methods are non-abstract methods and can have method body.

+Default methods allow interfaces to have methods with a default implementation that can be overridden by implementing classes.

 ## Singleton design pattern
 define a class that has only one instance and provides a global point of access to it In other words, a class must ensure that only single instance should be created and single object can be used by all other classes.